CMSgov/design-system/rfcs/2021-10-icons-in-core-DS.md

 ## Proposal

-Icons in the core DS should be moved to a centralized location and each icon should be standardized in size, accessibilty feature, and exported individually as a React component.
+Icons in the core DS should be moved to a centralized location.
+Each icon should be exported individually as a React component and updated with a standard size and consistent accessibilty features.
 This will provide more flexibility to consuming applications by allowing them to import individual SVG icons, adjust the styling on them with more ease, and create icon consistency among products.

-This ideal state sill be achieved in a few small phases:
+This ideal state can be achieved in a few phases:

 1. [Create icon components](#phase-1-create-icon-components)
 2. [Clean & improve markup](#phase-2-clean-and-improve-svg-markup)